-To kick off the season, the District's public information and outreach campaign disseminated mosquito prevention messages to all residents and encouraged public participation in reporting dead birds, neglected pools and urged all residents to use an effective mosquito repellent as a protective measure.
-Our laboratory continued to collect dead birds and monitor mosquito activity by trapping, sorting and testing mosquito samples to see if they were infected with West Nile virus.
-When the disease was found at levels that posed a threat, the District responded by conducting ground spraying as needed to quickly and effectively decrease the abundance of infected adult mosquitoes that could pose a threat to the public.

-Our field technicians spent much of their time inspecting various sources where mosquitoes breed and responding to the various service requests by the public.
-Our "catch basin/ storm drain" program continued monitoring and treating the many thousands of basins that routinely produce mosquitoes in urban areas.
-Our successful mosquitofish program offered a non-pesticide solution to mosquito problems in various urban, rural and agricultural areas.
-Lastly, our Ecological Management department collaborated closely with various entities to implement sound water management practices that reduce mosquito populations decreasing the need for pesticide applications.
+Early in the year, to commemorate our 70th anniversary, the District's Public Information and Outreach campaign produced videos celebrating our history and commitment to protect residents.
+The annual Fight the Bite contest also focused on the 70th anniversary theme and utilized winning artwork to produce a television commercial that aired throughout the season.
+Our Laboratory worked diligently collecting dead birds and monitored mosquito activity by trapping, sorting and testing mosquito samples to see if they were infected with WNV.
+When the disease was found at levels that posed a threat, the District responded by conducting ground and aerial spraying as needed to quickly and effectively decrease the abundance of infected adult mosquitoes that could pose a threat to public health.
+Our field technicians spent much of their time inspecting various sources where mosquitoes breed and responding to service requests by the public.
+Our Catch Basin program continued monitoring and treating the thousands of basins that routinely produce mosquitoes in urban areas.
+Our successful Fisheries program reared and planted mosquitofish in various urban, rural and agricultural areas.
+Lastly, our Ecological Management department collaborated closely with various agencies to implement sound water management practices that reduce mosquito populations decreasing the need for pesticide applications.